Skip to content

 *Who this suits*: Established fertilizer producers with volumes >25,000 MT/shipment, planning multiple annual shipments, with in-house Middle East trade expertise or engaged representation in Beirut or Damascus.

-Route 2: Purchase via GEGMR-Licensed Intermediary
+Route 2: Purchase via GECOPHAM-Licensed Intermediary

 *Advantages*: